-Today's presentation is not:

-- Legal advice - The final word on today's topics updates will be continuously provided via herbein.com - Qualified for learning CPE, HR, or CE credits
+- Today's presentation is NOT: - Legal advice - The final word on today's topics updates will be continuously provided via herbein.com - Qualified for learning CPE, HR, or CE credits - This information is current as of May 6, 2020.
 Before taking any action, employers should review this material with internal and/or external counsel.